using-system/devops/k8s/cka/5-Security_answer.md

 To specify image full form a private registry, use docker-registry secret :  [Pull an Image from a Private Registry | Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)

+Tasks > Configure Pods and Containers > Pull an Image from a private registry

 # Security context

 ## Get the user run a pod